rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 i.e. Every Linux system starts with a PID of 1 and so on for other processes' that it runs, however a container inside the system could also have a process with PID of 1 under it's unique namespace.

+Docker uses _cgroups_ know as control groups to control how much resources each container could use.

+- This can be done by providing `--cpus=0.5` flag to ensure that container could only use 50% of the host cpu resource.
+- For memory we could use the `memory=100m` flag.